fescobar96/Crime-Prediction-in-San-Francisco/README.md

 The plot above is a visual representation of the crime count for each Police Department District in San Francisco where the darker colors denote a greater crime count.

-target variable, explain it in detail

 add interactive plot

 ------

 #### Crimes Resolutions

 ![crime resolutions](https://github.com/fescobar96/Crime-Prediction-in-San-Francisco/blob/master/images/crime%20resolutions.png?raw=true)

-It is interesting to see how the majority of crimes ended up with
+It is interesting to see the distribution of crime resolutions.
+Unfortunately, when trying to predict the crime rates, the resolutions are not available before a crime occurs.
+For the previously mentioned reason, I decided to exclude the resolution of the crimes as a feature for the machine learning model.

 ------

 #### Correlation Matrix